• Skip to primary navigation

 two hands mixing breakfast cookies dough in a glass bowl.

-Step 6 - Add cranberries, pumpkin seeds and sliced alonnds.
+Step 6 - Add cranberries, pumpkin seeds and sliced almonds.
 Mix well.

 a hand flattening cookie dough using a spoon on a baking sheet,

 Step 7 - Transfer about ¼ cup dough onto a parchment lined baking sheet, spacing about an inch apart.
 Flatten into about ½ inch thickness.
-Bake the easy oatmeal breakfast cookies at 350 degrees for about 30 minutes.
+Bake the easy oatmeal breakfast cookies at 350°F or 177°C until the edges are deep golden in color.

 Best Way to Store